bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/converter.md

 Therefore, the framework module `bigraph-converter` contains the corresponding encoders/pretty printers etc.

-## Exporting to other bigraph tools
+## Exporting Bigraphs to other Tools

 The following bigraph tools are supported by now:
 {@inject: supportedConversions}